 Our surgeon will determine the type of wisdom teeth impaction you may be experiencing during the initial consultation and evaluation.
 If extraction is necessary, a customized treatment plan can be created to effectively remove the wisdom teeth.

 What Does the Wisdom Teeth Removal Procedure Involve?

 Wisdom teeth removal is one of the most commonly performed procedures at our practice.
 This is an outpatient treatment that typically does not require an overnight hospital stay.
 In addition to the safe and effective removal of the wisdom teeth, your comfort is a high priority for our team.
 While a local anesthetic is often all that’s necessary to minimize potential discomfort during this procedure, we offer a variety of anesthesia options – including general anesthesia and nitrous oxide – for patients who would like to ensure they feel as relaxed as possible.

 Once the wisdom teeth have been removed, a small number of sutures will often be necessary to seal the opening in the gums.
-These will be taken out in a follow-up appointment about one week after the procedure.
+These sutures resorb on their own so you will not need to come back in to have them removed.
 Wisdom tooth extraction is typically a very simple treatment, and our team strives to make the process a quick, comfortable, and efficient one.
 Once your procedure is complete, we will provide you with aftercare instructions and a kit that includes antibiotics and, if necessary, a prescription for oral pain medicine.